Wastewater blockages

 Trees and wastewater blockages

-Tree roots are a common cause of damage to wastewater pipes.
-They can enter small cracks in your wastewater pipes to seek out nutrients and then continue to grow.
-As they grow, they take up more space and slow down your drainage.
-This can eventually cause a blockage.
+Tree roots can enter small cracks in wastewater pipes to seek out nutrients.
+Once there, they continue to grow, taking up space and slowing drainage.
+This can cause a blockage.

 Botanical name Common name